 Lough Conn with its ancient Crannog and wooded islands, and the sight of the swans and ducks gliding on the waters – watched over by a towering Nephin mountain – are just some of the sights you will see as you walk along the tree-lined trails.

 The Enniscoe woodland walks are among our favourite forest walks in Co Mayo.
-Skirting the northern shores of Lough Conn, the looped walks through native woodland of Alder, Ash, Oak, Horse Chestnut and Beech are perfect for those seeking a leisurely stroll in a beautiful tranquil setting.
+Skirting the northern shores of Lough Conn, the looped walks through a native woodland of Alder, Ash, Oak, Horse Chestnut, and Beech are perfect for those seeking a leisurely stroll in a beautiful tranquil setting that is one of the best examples of Mayo’s Celtic Rainforests.

 Walking the Enniscoe House Loop